nkito/i960_sbc/README.md

 If Atmel ATF1502AS is planned to use instead of EPM7032S, please check [Atmel application note 916](http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF).
 Atmel tool POF2JED converts a POF file generated for a corresponding Altera chip into an atmel JED file.
 The JED file can be converted into an SVF file with another Atmel tool named ATMISP.
-JTAG softwares such as openocd can program the chip with the SVF file.
+A JTAG software such as OpenOCD can program the chip with the SVF file.
 But, it is tough...

 ## Software